ParallelMaths/parallel/pages/11-03-mars-ingenuity.md

 ^^^

 ^^^ hint id=3_2 marks=1
-If you read numbers in French (zéro, un, deux, trois, quatre, cinq, six, sept, huit, neuf) the sequence would be 5, 2, 8, 9, 4, 7, 6, 3, 1, 0.
+If you read the numbers in French (zéro, un, deux, trois, quatre, cinq, six, sept, huit, neuf) the sequence would be 5, 2, 8, 9, 4, 7, 6, 3, 1, 0.
 ^^^

 ^^^ hint id=3_3 marks=1